Dissolution Mediation in Carlsbad, CA, by a Neutral Facilitator to Reach equitable settlements in North County

 - Creating neutrality — The mediator, a neutral party, guides parents toward an agreement that is in the best interests of the children and respects each parent’s rights.

-When you retain Alan R. Silverman as the mediator in your dissolution, we do not represent you or your spouse or other party.
-Instead, our firm serves as a neutral facilitator to help both parties find common grounds and reach agreements about the terms of your dissolution.
-During the session, Mr. Silverman meets with both parties-and lawyer(s) if retained-with the goal of reaching a settlement that is fair and acceptable to both of you.
+When you retain me as the mediator in your dissolution, I do not represent you or your spouse or other party.
+Instead, I serve as a neutral facilitator to help both parties find common grounds and reach agreements about the terms of your dissolution.
+During the session, I meet with both parties-and lawyer(s) if retained-with the goal of reaching a settlement that is fair and acceptable to both of you.
 At the conclusion of your mediation session(s), your attorneys draft all the necessary documents, which you and your spouse sign to complete your agreement.
 If the parties lack attorneys, Silverman Family Law, APC, will work with the parties to complete the necessary final documents.
-We remain available after the mediation has concluded to assist you in resolving any disputes that may arise regarding the final documents.
+I remain available after the mediation has concluded to assist you in resolving any disputes that may arise regarding the final documents.

-Consult with skilled mediator Alan R. Silverman in Carlsbad, CA, to reach a fair settlement agreement
+Consult with skilled mediator in Carlsbad, CA, to reach a fair settlement agreement